Sleitnick/luau-api/docs/guides/setup.md

 - **Require**: Adds require-by-string functionality.
 - **Common**: Common/shared utilities and resources, such as all the bytecode opcodes.

-## New Instance
+## New VM Instance

-To create a new instance, call either `lua_newstate` or `luaL_newstate`.
+To create a new Luau VM instance, call either `lua_newstate` or `luaL_newstate`.
 The former allows you to assign your own allocator, along with an opaque pointer to arbitrary data.
 The latter will use a default allocator.

 The default allocator looks like this:
 ```cpp title="Allocator"